Thanks for coming!

 Posted in Christian, Reviews

-Tagged abel, arms, britain, cain, child, children, Christian, documentary, england, evil, genocide, god, good, hidden children, hidden lives, hotel, hotel rwanda, hutu, into, into the arms of strangers, jewish, kid, kids, kindertransport, mother, movie, movie review, nazi, occupied, racial, racism, rescuers, review, reviews, rwanda, rwandan genocide, secret lives, secret lives: hidden children and their rescuers during wwII, strangers, tutsi, world war two, WWII
+Tagged abel, arms, britain, cain, child, children, Christian, documentary, england, evil, genocide, god, good, hidden children, hidden lives, hotel, hotel rwanda, hutu, into, into the arms of strangers, jewish, kid, Kids, kindertransport, mother, movie, movie review, nazi, occupied, racial, racism, rescuers, review, reviews, rwanda, rwandan genocide, secret lives, secret lives: hidden children and their rescuers during wwII, strangers, tutsi, world war two, WWII

 1 Comment